Musagen12/jumia_scrapper/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact

-If you have any questions or issues, please open an issue in the repository or contact the project maintainer:
+If you have any questions or issues, please open an issue in the repository.

-    Your Name: your-email@example.com
-    GitHub: your-username

 Happy scraping! 👍👍